rnjn/diskusage/README.md

 1. run: node walker.js [path]
 > this creates a json representation of your file system (with the path above as root), and
 > and saves it as public/xTree.json
+> File sizes are in multiples of 1024.
+Many (eg. Macintosh) OSes follow the base 10 system, so
+> your observation might differ from what your OS tells you, but not by a lot.

 2. run: node app.js
 > starts a express app which reads from the xTree.json file.
 You should see a bubble graph like below.